mohasinmudassar/converting-facial-features-into-emoji-using-cnn/README.md

 model.h5 is the trained model.

-FER (2013) is the data set used to train this model.
+FER (2013) from kaggle is the data set used to train this model.